fenggroup/allanlab/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Feng Group - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Feng Group at the University of Michigan-Dearborn."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a research group at the [University of Michigan-Dearborn](https://umdearborn.edu).
+Our aim is to conduct research that makes active and sustainable transportation such as cycling and walking safer and more pleasant.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >